-The Guatape area was flooded in the sixties after building a dam.
-More than fifty years later, the area looks stunning.
+The Guatape area has been flooded in the sixties after building a dam.
+I guess it wasn’t all fun and games when that happened and people had to abandon their homes.
+But more than fifty years later, the area just looks stunning.
 Mountain tops or rather hilltops are sticking out of the water and it’s a surreal view.
-Almost every location can be reached by boat instead of by car.
-There are bridges in the area, but some islands are only accessible by boat.
-Many mountain tops are inhabited and we saw a few locals making several boat trips to get their camping gear and beers to one of the islands.
+This also means that almost every location can be reached by boat instead of by car.
+There are a few bridges in the area, but some of the islands are only accessible by boat.
+Many of the mountain tops are inhabited and we saw a few locals making several boat trips to get all their camping gear and beers to one of the islands.
 The boat could hold two people and some gear, so they had to row many times to get six people and all their stuff over there.
 I must admit it was fun to watch them work for their ‘deserted island drinking fest’, while we were sitting next to the water with our own beers.

 El Penol de Guatape is a strange looking rock next to the village.
 From the top, you get a stunning view of the region and the climb is definitely worth it.
 Although I don’t recommend doing it at noon, the hottest hour of the day.
 With its 750 steps, it’s not as high as some other popular climbs, but we definitely struggled.
 Maybe it was the burning heat or maybe it was the beers we had the day before, we gladly spend our pesos on ice cream and drinks near the top.